alexanderGugel/linux-insides/Booting/README.md

 # Kernel booting process

-This chapter describes linux kernel booting process.
+This chapter describes the linux kernel booting process.
 You will see here a couple of posts which describes full cycle of the kernel loading:

 * [From the bootloader to kernel](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-1.html) - describes all stages from turning on the computer before the first instruction of the kernel;